Global Trade and E-Commerce Surge Driving Air Freight Demand Amid Strict Regulatory Framework

 Passenger-to-Cargo Conversions and Expanding Cold Chain Logistics Creates Robust Opportunity for Pharmaceutical Air Freight Sector

 With the global air cargo market transporting huge amounts of goods annually, airlines and lessors are increasingly turning to passenger-to-cargo (P2F) conversions to meet this growing demand.
-In 2022, about 164 planes were converted to freighters, according to aviation data firm Cirium.
+In 2022, about 164 planes were converted to freighters, according to aviation data firm cirium.
 Converting older passenger aircraft to freighters offers a cost-effective solution, especially for aging fleets.
 Aircraft that have completed 12-15 years of passenger service can continue flying for up to 20 more years as freighters, providing a second lease on life.
 Conversions can increase cargo capacity by up to 30% and reduce fuel consumption per tonne by approximately 20%.

 Recent Trends in the Air Freight Industry